tvdboom/ATOM/docs_sources/faq.md

 ??? faq "Can I train models through atom using a GPU?"
     Yes.
 Refer to the [user guide][gpu-acceleration] to see what algorithms and models have a GPU implementation.
-Be aware that it requires additional software and hardware dependencies.
+Be aware that it could require additional software and hardware dependencies.

 ??? faq "How are numerical and categorical columns differentiated?"
     The columns are separated using a dataframe's [select_dtypes](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.select_dtypes.html)